maslogo/backtest_RL_mmbot/README.md

 # backtest_RL_mmbot
-backtest environment of market maker trading bot by reinforcement learning using Bitflyer's trading history
+backtest environment of market maker trading bot by reinforcement learning using Bitflyer's trading historical data.

 Bot learns the range of appropriate limit order by Q-learning.
 The input is the current position and the output is the limit order position for the most recent trade price.